Images and Text in PDF files

 PDF files can contain any type of file, just as an email can have attachments.
-File Juicer can extract most of the bitmap images.
+File Juicer can extract exact copies the bitmap images which are stored inside the PDF as JPG, TIFF, PNG or PDF bitmap.

 File Juicer can also extract PDF which are embedded in other files.